iggredible/Learn-Vim/ch08_registers.md

 ## Putting The Content Of A Register

 You can use the `:put` command to paste the content of any one register.
 For example, if you run `:put a`, Vim will print the content of register "a".
 This behaves much like `"ap`, with the difference that the normal mode command `p` prints the register content after the cursor and the command `:put` prints the register content at newline.

+TODO:
+One cool trick is t quickly add a null register (`_`) to insert a blank line. `:put _` adds a blank line.
+You can combine this with the global command (will cover global command later), such as `:g/^$/put _` to put a blank line after a blank line.

 ## Learning Registers The Smart Way